Assessment at Western Oregon University

 Academic Programs include majors, minors and certificates at the undergraduate and graduate levels; general education; co-curricular and academic support services within Academic Affairs.
 In addition to the Campus-wide assessment of learning outcomes at the undergraduate and graduate levels, academic programs also engage in strategic assessment.

-You can find your program’s assessment plan and reports submitted in the past at this link: Program assessment (WOU campus access only: You will be prompted to provide your paw print – portal – credentials)
+You can find the status of your program’s Assessment Plans and Assessment Reports, as well as plans and reports that were submitted prior to the adoption of Tk20, at this link: Program assessment (WOU campus access only: You will be prompted to provide your paw print – portal – credentials)